Already seconds ahead, anticipating what’s going to happen next, small beams radiate from the suit, the Exo utters, “how the fuck…”

 She stopped at the edge of the pool and stared right across – the large orb.
 She recalled that the whole room had turned red at that time – but right now it was orange and blue.
 “You can heal us, huh?”

 And as she said that – the room turned red again.
 And a few moments after, Daegan appeared and saw that she was there – kneeling near the pool, trying to see what caused all the redness.
 The glowing marbles at the bottom of the pool.

 “Are you coming back?”
-He yelled from the platform he was standing on.
+He yelled from the platform above.

-Eysin looks up – and he looks very serious.
-“I’ve come with some questions, actually.”
+Eysin looks up, “I’ve come with some questions.”

 * * *

 “Battle Trance is a specific configuration for very high stakes situations, it takes years for us to develop one… So, it surprised us all that you’d knock it out of the park here like that…”

 “You call that a Trance?
 I lost my mind!”

 “You sacrifice a lot of your normal senses to focus on one thing – surviving the situation – full adrenaline.
 If the instinct is to kill, you will have no use for words – so, that’s why you were experiencing aphasia.”